git-hut/keyboard-lessons/README.md

-# Basic Lessons
+# Keyboard Lessons

-Instructions and example code for learning basic computer features.
+The credit for the original code for this lesson goes to [Raj Suhail](https://codepen.io/irajsuhail) for his [CodePen repository](https://codepen.io/irajsuhail/pen/mYMZVm).